stianjsu/messeption/readme.md

 # Group gr2122 repository

+## Genereal information:
-This git repository consists of an apllication developed in the NTNU course IT1901
+- This git repository consists of an application developed in the NTNU course IT1901

-The project is built with maven and we use a module approach to organising files.
+- The project is built with maven and we use a module approach to organising files

+## Application details:
-In 'messeption' you can find the project.
+- In the 'Messeption' folder you can find the project

-The project is divided in modules.
-Thus far, we have added core and ui as modules.
+- The project is divided into modules.
+Thus far, we have added core and ui as modules

-In both core and ui, we have src.
-There the code is divided in main and test for the respective purposes.
+- In both core and ui, we have src.
+There the code is divided into 'main' and 'test' for their respective purposes